 I’ve written an usual shopping list today.
 My husband is stranded in France this morning.
 Just for a few hours.
 His flight home has been cancelled because of bad weather so he’s coming on a later flight.
 Every time he goes on a business trip to Europe the timing is incredibly tight and we are lucky if he comes home with a souvenir fridge magnet, purchased in the airport.
-So when I heard he had a few hours of waiting around this morning I begged him to pop to the supermarket!
+So when I heard he had a few hours of waiting around this morning I begged him to pop to the French supermarket!
 I don’t know if he will but here’s the text I sent him (feel free to deride me, I really don’t care – it was worth a pop I reckon!).

 A little explanation of my top shopping picks

 Soft sheep’s cheese is a rarity in the UK.
 Lou Perac is a fairly common brand in France and I flippin’ LOVE the Perail.
 My husband doesn’t speak French so I didn’t want to make him struggle with trying to say too much at the deli counter, but that really is the best place to find Gouda affine (vintage).
 The F and B mentioned in my text are our children, by the way.
-My husband is a little proud that F has inherited his family’s love of cheese.
-I am a little proud that B has inherited my boundless capacity for pancakes.
+My husband is a little proud that Fizz has inherited his family’s love of cheese.
+I am a little proud that Belle has inherited my boundless capacity for pancakes.

 Clafoutis or Far Breton?